emfcamp/quicktill-tillweb/README.md

 Press Ctrl+C to stop the development web server.

 To clean up afterwards, run `docker compose down --rmi local`

+The password for the tapboard PWA in DEBUG mode is "test".

 Updating dependencies
 ---------------------